-It is common that when running many programs or applications on Windows 10, your PC goes to be slow or freezing.
+It is common that when running many programs or applications on Windows 10 or Windows 11, your PC goes to be slow or freezing.

 Generally speaking, the programs you use on Windows 10 can either be foreground or background.